GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/05.441-450/07.The-Rising-Day/docs.md

 ---
+title: |
-title: 447.
-The Rising Day
+    447. The Rising Day - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 447.
+The Rising Day.
+Once more, my soul, the rising day Salutes thy waking eye; Once more, my voice, thy tribute, pay To Him who rules on high.
+    keywords:  |
-    keywords: Christ in Song, The Rising Day, Once more, my soul, the rising day,
+        Christ in Song, adventhymnals, advent hymnals, The Rising Day, Once more, my soul, the rising day.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 447. THE RISING DAY
+####  Christ in Song,

 ```txt
 1.